 - Elegant UX in React with Material-UI: a blog post covering some important Material-UI concepts.

-Material-UI with React: Material-UI is an excellent framework to develop beautiful React components faster!
-This course teaches the fundamentals of Google Material Design and how to develop an end-to-end flight search and booking application using Material-UI and React.
+Apply Google Material Design: This course teaches the fundamentals of Google Material Design and how to develop an end-to-end flight search and booking application using Material-UI and React.

 - 📘 The book